MewX/mewx.github.io/_posts/2020-03-21-time-under-travel-ban.md

 which means I still cannot have a chance to grab my corp laptop.
 Probably I will need my colleague to grab for me, phew~

-The whole world is experiencing the same thing happened in China in February.
+The whole world is experiencing the same virus in China in February now.
-And I experienced this thing both in China and in Australia.
+And I experienced them both in China and in Australia.
-I am feeling lucky aww!
+I am feeling _lucky_ aww!